Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 All that's left is testing for whether the player's lost or won this round of the game.
 These two events are represented by the `lootCollected` and `shipDestroyed` flags.

-If any of the two conditions is met we'll update the game's state.
+If any of the two conditions is met we'll update the game state.
 Note that all of the previous reducer functions test for `state.get('lootCollected')` or `state.get('shipDestroyed')`, bringing the game to a halt when the flags are set.

 ~~~js
 const finish = events.map(() => (state) => {